The House just impeached Alejandro Mayorkas. Here's what happens next.

 The House narrowly voted 214 to 213 to impeach Mayorkas, with three Republicans opposing the move.
 The vote came after the effort fell short last week, when Mayorkas narrowly survived an impeachment vote as a handful of Republicans joined with Democrats to oppose it.
 But when House Majority Leader Steve Scalise returned to the chamber this week after being away for cancer treatment, Republicans had the narrow majority they needed to impeach the cabinet secretary.

-In a statement on Tuesday, the Department of Homeland Security said the impeachment push was "pointless," "unconstitutional" and "baseless."
-And Democrats have likewise derided the effort, calling the impeachment a political stunt with no constitutional basis.
+In a statement following the vote on Tuesday, the Department of Homeland Security said the impeachment push came "without a shred of evidence" or basis in the Constitution, noting the bipartisan opposition.
+Democrats have derided the effort, calling the impeachment a political stunt with no constitutional basis.

 Constitutional scholars have argued that the allegations against Mayorkas do not rise to the level of impeachable offenses, noting that under the Constitution, the basis for impeachment is "high Crimes and Misdemeanors."
 But ultimately, enough Republicans coalesced around the move to impeach the Cabinet secretary to protest the administration's handling of the U.S.-Mexico border.